How to Harness The Power Of The "Aha" Moment

 Think about the last time you experienced a "Eureka" moment.

 Likely, you saw something in a new way.
-You realized that this new understanding would tangibly affect your life.
+You realized that this new understanding would have a tangible impact on your life.

 Here are a few "Aha" moments I've had and how they affected my life: